 Assignment: Journal Post: Question: Which of the art projects you saw this week could or could not be analyzed using Haraway’s concept of oddkin?

-Assignments: Group Video Blog: Topic TBA
+Assignments: Group Video Blog: Visualize the concept of oddkin.

 Mar 5/7: Week 6